Car wreck Physicians

-Let a car wreck doctor help you get your health back on track after you have been injured in a auto accident.
-A car wreck is a pain when you don’t deal with the right people.
+Let a qualified car wreck doctor help you get back on track after you have been injured in an auto accident.
+A car wreck is stressful to begin with, especially when you don’t deal with the right people.
 A good car wreck doctor understands how to both treat and document your auto accident injuries.
 Moreover, a good personal injury physician will be surrounded by a team of great doctors and staff.

-With over 3 million new Whiplash victims each year, these injuries can become severe over time.
-Don’t become a victim to your Automobile Accident.
-It is up to you to seek the treatment you need from a skilled car wreck doctor.
+With over 3 million new Whiplash victims each year, we understand how severe these injuries can become over time.
+Don’t become a victim to your Automobile Accident injuries.
+Again, it is up to you to seek the treatment you need from a skilled car wreck doctor.

 Our integrated approach includes treatments such as Ultrasound, which can be used to reduce swelling around the spine.
 Swelling is oftentimes the body’s way of protecting the damaged area.
-Don’t be alarmed if you have swelling after an Automobile Accident.
+In general, you should not be alarmed if you have swelling after an Automobile Accident.
 Swelling is a natural reaction to unnatural motion or tearing.

 Can I go see any Doctor after a Car Wreck?

 Yes and no, of course depending on your insurance provider.
 There are insurance providers that may require you to see a car wreck doctor approved by their network.
 Generally, this is referred to as an Insurer’s Exam.
 However, you do have a right to a second opinion.
 Simply inform your insurance company that you would like to confirm their Doctor’s findings.

-Your Family physician is not the best choice after an auto accident; however, we do recommend informing your family doctor about your accident.
+Your family physician is not the best choice after an auto accident; however, we do recommend informing your family doctor about your accident.
 Although the doctor’s education is the same, most family physicians will not accept third party billing.
-Family Doctors are very different than Car wreck doctors.
+Family doctors are very different than Car wreck doctors in this way.
 Your family physician will not accept auto insurance, PIP or Liens.
 In addition, your family PCP will not understand how to properly document your injuries from the auto accident.
 Furthermore, if your case goes to court, he won’t testify or be in a position to be an expert witness.

 Car wreck doctors know how to treat auto accident related issues.
-They also know how to bill third party and work on medical liens.
-They can communicate with your attorney and let him know what issues there are.
+They also understand how to bill through third party and work on medical liens.
+They can communicate directly with your attorney to pass on sensitive information about your issues and treatment.

-Many different physicians bill different ways.
-Your PCP is going to bill health insurance or cash only.
+Many physicians will bill in different ways.
+Your family PCP is going to bill health insurance or cash only.
 Family doctors just are not set up to handle third party billing.
-However, ins tates that have pip, your pc may bill third party.
-Most car wreck doctors bill on an attorney lien unless you are in a pip state or have med pay.
-There are rules to the exception.
-Some states such as Virginia allow the doctors to bill the at fault auto insurance company directly.
+However, in states that have PIP, your family PCP may bill third party.
+Additionally, most car wreck doctors will bill on an attorney lien, unless you are in a PIP state or have med pay.
+Of course, there are rules to the exception.
+For example, some states such as Virginia allow the doctors to bill the at fault auto insurance company directly.

-Ways car wreck doctors bill for medical care
+Ways Car Wreck Doctors bill for medical care for

 An attorney’s lien is an agreement with your lawyer and your car wreck doctor.
 The attorney will pay for your medical bills when your case settles.
-The settlement check goes into the escrow account and the attorney pays the physician out of that account after they negotiate ( if any) the bills.
+To begin, the settlement check goes into the escrow account.
+Next, the injury attorney will pay the accident physician out of that settlement funds, after they negotiate (if any) the bills.

-Personal injury protection is billed third party directly to your auto insurance company.
-The car wreck doctor simply send his bills in the time allotted by the insurance company to get paid.
-In some states there is a limit to how much a carrier will pay the doctor.
+Personal Injury Protection is billed through third party billing directly to your auto insurance company.
+The car wreck doctor simply sends his bills in the time allotted by the insurance company to get paid.
+In some states, there is a limit to how much a carrier will pay the doctor.
 However, in others, you only have a certain time frame to see a doctor after an auto accident.

-Medical payments is something you have added to your policy.
-This pays your car wreck doctor for his treatment of your auto related injuries.
-He may be paid by the insurance company by what the deem as far and necessary.
-Med pay is a great thing to add if you don’t have it already.
-It pays medical care no matter who was at fault in the auto crash.
+Med Pay or Medical Payments is insurance that you have added to your policy.
+For example, Med Pay will your car wreck doctor for the treatment of your accident related injuries.
+Your car wreck physician can be paid by the insurance company directly by what they deem as fair and necessary treatment.
+Med Pay is a great layer of protection if you don’t have it already.
+It pays medical care no matter who was at fault in the collision.
 Furthermore, it will cover any passengers as well.

-Medical liens are not very popular in the united states.
+Sadly, medical liens are not very popular in the united states.
 This is where you and the car wreck doctor have an agreement.
-For Example, the doctor makes you sign a document stating you will pay him when the insurance company pays you.
-However, most doctors don’t like this way of billing, it offers them no protection.
-You may just decide to keep all the money to yourself.
-On the other hand, the doctor can sue you if you do this.
+To begin, the accident doctor makes you sign a document stating that you will pay your bills when the insurance company settles.
+However, most car wreck doctors don’t like this way of billing either as it offers them very little protection.
+Consequently, you may just decide to keep all of the money to yourself.
+On the other hand, the doctor can sue you if you don’t pay your bills.

-Another reason that your Family Physician may refuse to treat your Auto Injuries is documentation.
-Car Wreck Doctors are trained in documenting auto accident issues and treatment.
+Another reason that your Family Physician may refuse to treat your Auto Injuries is the documentation required.
+Car wreck doctors are trained in documenting auto accident issues and treatment.
 This is important because the documentation may be used in court or by the insurance company to determine the value of a case.
-They are also use to going to court to provide expert testimony if your personal injury case goes to court.
-On the other hand, Your PC is not trained or does not know how to do this.
+In addition, a good car wreck doctor is prepared and willing to provide expert testimony if your personal injury case goes to court.
+On the other hand, your family PCP is not trained or willing to offer these services to their patients.

 Types of Auto Injuries